Origin Of Skin Cancers

 As with most types of cells in your body, they can grow in an uncontrolled way and form cancers.
 For these cells, by far the most common cause is exposure to the sun’s ultraviolet light.

 Although a growing problem in the UK and elsewhere, the good news is that diagnosis, treatment and cure are well proven.
 All the more so when the cancers are caught early, whichever type is found.

 Basal Cell Carcinoma (BCC)

 A non melanoma condition which makes up about 80% of all skin cancers, basal cell carcinoma rarely spreads beyond the local area.
 The condition can still be cosmetically undesirable and create unpleasant symptoms.

 Whilst BCCs are often painless and relatively benign, they can form a scab which bleeds and is resistant to healing.
-Left for sufficient time, the scabbing may erode your skin and cause an ulcer, the origin of BCCs being called “rodent ulcers”.
+Left for sufficient time, the scabbing may erode your skin and cause ulcers, sometimes called “rodent ulcers”.

 Even when superficial, BCCs form a scaly red mark, or pearl like lesion.
-They can become more evident, with one, or several shiny nodules grouped and crossed by easily seen blood vessels.
+They can become more evident, when shiny nodules are criss-crossed by easily seen blood vessels.